hugo-apero/iyo-rstudio-global/content/collection/day02/06-hugo/index.markdown

 ### Site configuration

 Edit your `config.toml` file.
 This is your basic Hugo site configuration file.
+It is not *quite* YAML- it is written in TOML, which means we have `key = value` instead of `key: value` pairs.

 Biggest payoffs right away will be to switch up the built-in font choice: